 The Surprising Pinterest Trends Making Weddings Cheaper

-Few wedding planners are as cost-effective as Pinterest, which is why we’ve been eagerly anticipating the platform’s 2017 Wedding Report.
-In it, we found a surprising theme—the hottest current trends in the bridal realm are also, miraculously, easy on the purse strings.
+Few wedding planners are as cost-effective as Pinterest, which is why we highly value any lessons we can learn from the platform’s Wedding Reports.
+In their 2017 edition there emerged a surprising theme—current trends in the bridal realm are also, miraculously, easy on the purse strings.
 Here, how to save money on your big day while still being very en vogue.

 According to the report, pins featuring small or non-existent bridal parties are up 100%.
 More women are choosing to buck the 27 Dresses pageantry tradition and instead opt for keeping the focus on the main attraction—the bride and groom.
 As ladies who have been bridesmaids an embarrassing number of times, we can tell you that this choice can not only save money for all involved but also, sometimes, save your friendships as well.